Novaryu/zenauracore/README.md

    rainbow [speed]
    raindrop [speed]
 ```
-Color can be any three-color hex code such as ff0000 for red or ffffff for white.
+Color can be any three-color hex code such as ff0000 for red or 00ff00 for green, etc.
 Speed can be any integer from 1-3.

 I believe this is all of the supported modes for this laptop.
 Let me know if I'm missing any.